cioos-atlantic/ocean-data-workshop/DATA_MANAGEMENT.md

 This will show the date/time as YYYY-MM-DD hh:mm:ss, and since the time is now in UTC, only minor changes will be needed in future to convert this to compliant ISO 8601 formatted dates.

+If date and time components are separated into their own columns you can expand the formula to include the separators.
+For example with columns year, month, day, hour, minute, second (in UTC):

+'=CONCATENATE(A2,"-",B2,"-",C2,"T",D2,":",E2,":", F2, "Z")'

 ## 3: Latitude and Longitude
 If the location coordinates in your dataset are in degrees, minutes, seconds format, you can [follow the steps here](LAT_LON_CONVERSION.md) to convert it to the standard decimal degrees format.